grafana/agent/docs/sources/flow/reference/components/discovery.triton.md

 --------- | ------------------- | -----------
 `targets` | `list(map(string))` | The set of targets discovered from the Triton API.

-When `role` is set to `"container"` each target includes the following labels:
+When `role` is set to `"container"`, each target includes the following labels:

 * `__meta_triton_groups`: The list of groups belonging to the target joined by a comma separator.
 * `__meta_triton_machine_alias`: The alias of the target container.